Andrew-Develops/JavaProjects/README.md

 JavaSchoolHibernateSpring: An application that inserts, updates, deletes and displays students, teachers, groups from the database and responds to http request

-JavaTravelAgencySpring: (WIP) modeling a travel agency and all the functionalities that are normally found
+JavaTravelAgencySpring: modeling a travel agency and all the functionalities that are normally found

 ## Technologies